massgov/openmass/docs/descendant-manager.md

 ### Purpose

 The Descendant Manager indexes content using pre-defined field traversal paths in node type .yml files to determine relationships.

+Specific use cases:
+- Determine the service that the page is in so that we can show the right “log in” links in header that will be defined on that service page.
+The service may or may not be directly connected to the page where we want to show the login link.
+It may be a grandparent.
+We may want to follow links upward and not strictly parent child relationships.
+- Populate “Pages linking here” in Drupal.
+- Populate web metrics database with parent child relationships so we can measure traffic to children (which represents all ancestors no matter what the depth).
+In this case only the parent and child relationships are used, not linking.

-These relationships are grouped into three
+These relationships are grouped into three types:
-types:

 - Parents
 - Children